maryambkhan/cpnt260-a3/README.md

    ![Form](images/grid1.png)
 * Had to change this method too becouse i delared images as fixed in rows and columns so was having problem making page responsive.
+* one problem left with logo overlap cant find solution